countable-web/open-source-corporation/README.md

 I'm open sourcing my corporation (what that means will become more clear as time goes on).
 To start with, articles of incorporation, and templates for legal, accounting will be published here.

 ## Purpose
-  * To share experiences in managing a small corporation with others and save them time.
+  * To share experiences in managing a small corporation with others, and maybe save someone's time.
   * As an experiment in corporate document template management.
   * To explore practical corporate transparency limits.